-A partnership is an association of two or more persons acting as co-owners of a business and can be created by an oral or written agreement between the parties involved.
-However, a written agreement is highly recommended.
-This agreement should set out the responsibilities and obligations of the partners as well as the percentage of ownership.
+A partnership is an association of two or more persons acting as co-owners of a business.
+A written agreement between the parties involved is highly recommended.
+This agreement should set out the responsibilities and obligations of the partners, as well as the percentage of ownership.